percona/pmm/README.md

 	- [Use Docker](#use-docker)
 	- [Install MkDocs and dependencies](#install-mkdocs-and-dependencies)

 > The `mkdocs-htmlproofer-plugin` link checking plugin increases build time significantly (~10-50x).
-You can temporarily disable it by commenting out the line with `htmlproofer` in `plugins` section of `mkdocs.yml`.
+You can temporarily enable it by uncommenting the line with `htmlproofer` in the `plugins` section of `mkdocs.yml`.

 ### Use Docker